What is the hotel access control?

 However, biometric systems are more expensive than other options and require regular maintenance and cleaning to function properly; otherwise, they may experience malfunctions or downtime due to poor sensor operation or clogged sensors.

 This is a standard method used in most hotels.
 It’s simple, easy to use, and low entry cost.
 Magnetic keys are usually inexpensive (if not free) but can also be lost quickly and must be replaced.

 Mobile hotel access control

 Mobile hotel access systems allow guests to use their smartphones as a keycard to open the hotel door.
-Please note mobile hotel access control always need Bluetooth hotel door locks.
+Please note mobile access control for hotels always needs Bluetooth hotel door locks.
 You can check our TTlock smart lock and TThotel lock system.

 A guest could open up an app like Google Maps or Airbnb on their phone or tablet, click the “check-in” button, and scan the QR code that automatically pops up when they enter the building.